Located in western Centre County, Pennsylvania, Black Moshannon State Park is a beautiful outdoor destination in the Alleghenies region.

 To be perfectly honest, this was my least favorite of the three trails.
 While I enjoyed walking along the boardwalk, hiking this trail in early spring provided little greenery.
 I’m sure that this is a fantastic trail to hike during the summer months when you can sample blueberries during your hike, but during the months of the year when there are no leaves on the trees, it’s not the most exciting hike.

 Despite my slight disappointment in the Blueberry Trail, I strongly recommend hiking at Black Moshannon State Park.
-The many miles of trails here offer a lot of variety, and the chance to see the black waters of the lake and the large bog that’s filled with unique plants and animals makes this a great spot to explore when visiting Centre County, PA.
+The many miles of trails here offer a lot of variety, and the chance to see the black waters of the lake and the large bog that’s filled with unique plants and animals makes this a great spot to explore when looking for hikes in State College and the surrounding area.

 Visit the park’s website for a trail map and description of all its hiking trails.